clsaiko/fylkir_powers/README.md

 ### Church Doctrine
 After the Germanic reformation, the law panel will allow the Fylkir to implement various church doctrines.

-**Change Member Doctrines** - Excommunication and Divorce.
+Excommunication and Divorce.
 Claims and Money.

-**Change War Doctrines** - Invasions and defensive religious war aid.
+Invasions and defensive religious war aid.
+Crime and Punishment.

 ### Fylkir Self Decisions
 **Excommunicate** - At the Fylkir's discretion, a follower of the Germanic religion may be excommunicated from the faith.